Fatigue

 Care and Treatment

-How can my doctor manage fatigue?
+How can my healthcare provider help me manage fatigue?

-How can I ease or relieve fatigue?
+How can I ease or relieve fatigue at home?

 If a medical condition isn’t causing your fatigue, lifestyle changes may improve your symptoms.
 To reduce fatigue, you can:

 • Practice good sleep habits: Aim for seven to nine hours of sleep every night.
-Don’t drink caffeine, use electronics, or exercise right before bed.
+Don’t drink caffeine, use electronics or exercise right before bed.
 Try to go to bed and get up at the same time every day.

 • Eat a healthy diet: A balanced diet and plenty of water will keep your body nourished and hydrated.